Equilibrium (band): History

 On 20 May 2014, it was announced that Dom R. Crey (guitarist of Wolfchant and frontman of Nothgard) would be joining the band as new guitarist, replacing Andreas Völkl.
 On 7 June 2014, one day after Erdentempels release, it was announced that Jen Majura would be joining the band as new bassist, replacing Sandra Van Eldik.
 The band promoted the release of their new album with a European tour, supported by Trollfest and Dom's other band Nothgard.

 On 2 November 2015, the band announced via Facebook that bass player Jen Majura had left the band.

 On 22 August 2016, the band's fifth album Armageddon was released via Nuclear Blast.

 On 22 May 2019, the band announced their sixth album Renegades, which was released on 23 August 2019 via Nuclear Blast.
-This album is the first one featuring new bassist and clean vocalist Skar (Skar Productions on YouTube).
+This album is the first one featuring new keyboardist Skadi Rosehurst, and the only one with bassist and clean vocalist Skar (Skar Productions on YouTube).

 On 13 August 2021, Equilibrium released a new single, titled "Revolution", and announced that they are expected to release their seventh studio album in 2022.

 On 27 October 2021, the band released their single "XX", to celebrate their 20th anniversary.
 On 3 October 2022, citing a loss of "symbiosis", Equilibrium announced the departure of Robse as vocalist, wishing him well for the future.

 On 18 October 2022, the band opened a public audition to search for a new vocalist.
 On 7 July 2023, the band released the single "Shelter" introducing their new vocalist Fabian Getto, selected from the audition they opened months before, describing him as "the missing piece they had been searching for".

 On 11 August 2024, bassist Martin "Skar" Berger announced his departure from the band.
 On 25 July 2025, guitarist Dom R. Crey also announced he was leaving the group.